by Celia Wade-Brown

 Ambulances and police cars would be able to use the bus lanes and cross hatching, so this proposal could ease their access too.

-This does not reduce capacity significantly.
+Private vehicles – this does not reduce capacity significantly.
 Though there may be slightly more delay in getting the lights for the private vehicle phase, they will be helped by the cross-hatching from getting stuck in east/west queues.

-No difference.
+Pedestrians – no difference.
 But there could be improvements if cycling access through the Basin was clarified by a clearer marking of the gates.

-Could be improved via the Basin Reserve if
+Cycling – could be improved via the Basin Reserve if

 a) there was a central bike approach up Adelaide Road instead of the left hand one that expects cyclists to wait for two phases of the lights